-Within the Sound department, you will have access to:
+Within the Sound Department, you will have access to the following:

 Interested in learning more?

-Continue to explore the Department of Sound website to learn more about our curricular offerings, faculty, students, alumni, and more or schedule a tour.
+Continue to explore the Sound Department’s website to learn more about our curricular offerings, faculty, students, alumni, and more or schedule a tour.